What are Course Reserves?

 - Provide the library with your course reserves before providing them to your students.
 This allows us to retrieve items for course reserves before they are borrowed by students, necessitating a recall.

-- Allow up to 2 weeks for processing course reserve requests.
+- Allow at least 2 weeks for processing course reserve requests.

 - For print materials, items will be listed in the course page once it is available for students.
-For electronic course reserves, instructors will receive a notification.
+For electronic course reserves, instructors will receive an email with the file or location to post to Moodle.

 - Course reserves are made available for one semester.
 All requests must be submitted again semester by semester, in accordance with fair use practice.